Jackknife Empirical Likelihood Ratio Test for Cauchy Distribution: Introduction

 In recent years, empirical likelihood methods have gained popularity in non-parametric statistics for their flexibility and minimal reliance on strong parametric assumptions.
-The empirical likelihood ratio test has been particularly valued for constructing confidence regions and hypothesis tests.
+The empirical likelihood ratio test has been particularly valued for constructing confidence regions and hypothesis tests (\cite{liu2023review}).
 However, it has been observed that traditional empirical likelihood ratio tests may suffer from reduced accuracy and power, especially when applied to small sample sizes or when the underlying distribution deviates from the assumption of normality.
-To overcome these limitations, \cite{jing2009jackknife} proposed the JEL ratio test as a more robust alternative.
+To overcome these limitations, \cite{jing2009jackknife} proposed the jackknife empirical likelihood (JEL) ratio test as a more robust alternative.
+Since then, various tests based on JEL have been developed and explored in the literature, see \cite{feng2012jackknife}, \cite{bhati2020jackknife} and \cite{khan2024testing}.
 The jackknife method, known for reducing bias and variance in statistical estimates, has been employed to enhance the empirical likelihood framework.
-This enhancement has resulted in improved accuracy of the empirical likelihood ratio test, particularly when dealing with small samples and heavy-tailed distributions such as the Cauchy distribution.
-In this paper, we propose both a JEL ratio test and an AJEL ratio test for Cauchy distribution.
+In addition to addressing both the empty set issue and low coverage probability, the adjusted jackknife empirical likelihood (AJEL) method was proposed by \cite{chen2008adjusted}.
+This improvement has led to better accuracy of the empirical likelihood ratio test, particularly when dealing with small samples and heavy-tailed distributions such as the Cauchy distribution.
+In this paper, we propose both a JEL and an AJEL ratio test for the Cauchy distribution.

-The test statistic and empirical likelihood methods, JEL and AJEL are introduced in Section \ref{sec2}.
+This manuscript is structured as follows: In Section \ref{sec2}, the test statistic, empirical likelihood methods, JEL and AJEL and their asymptotic distribution are presented.
 The power properties of these tests are evaluated using Monte Carlo simulations, and the results are presented in Section \ref{SStudy}.
 Section \ref{sec4} illustrates the proposed methods by analysing real data sets.
 Finally, Section \ref{conclusion} concludes with a summary.